katooshka/adoptable_pets/README.md

   ```

 ## App flowchart
-Here is a basic diagram on how the app is designed
+Here is the basic diagram on how the app is designed

 ![flowchart](https://user-images.githubusercontent.com/14299978/38213121-0d1d0d9a-36b8-11e8-9a98-75dbc6db7ac1.png)